Artin0123/chatding/README.md

 ### Set-up

 Download/clone this repo and run dist/chatding.exe or run chatding.py

+make sure it work when launch first time.

 ### Behavior